How to Apply

 Course Load

-The reduced course load option does not constitute a part-time program or cohort.
-Students taking a reduced course load attend the same class sessions as students taking the standard course load.
+The reduced first-year course load option does not constitute a part-time program or cohort.
+Students taking a reduced first-year course load attend the same class sessions as students taking the standard course load.
 All first-year classes and other mandatory programming are held on weekdays during the day, and if necessary, course faculty may hold make-up sessions at different times than classes would normally meet.
 As such, students taking a reduced course load, especially those who plan to pursue employment while enrolled, must ensure that they will be available to attend classes.

-Since the JD program requires 90 total credit hours of coursework, students who continue to take a reduced course load throughout their time in the program would complete the JD program in four to five years rather than the usual three.
+Since the JD program requires 90 total credit hours of coursework, students who take an average of 15 credit hours per semester would complete the program in three years (six semesters), while those who take fewer credits per semester may take four or five years to complete the program.
 Upper-level students may increase or decrease their course load from semester to semester as they see fit, in accordance with applicable enrollment policies.

 Students who take 10 or more credit hours in a given semester are billed at the standard full-time tuition rate, while students who take fewer than 10 credit hours in a given semester are considered part-time for tuition purposes and are billed by the credit hour.
-For the 2023-2024 academic year, the part-time tuition rate is $1,270 per credit hour for eligible Kentucky residents and $1,520 per credit hour for nonresidents.
+For the 2024-2025 academic year, the part-time tuition rate is $1,321 per credit hour for eligible Kentucky residents and $1,571 per credit hour for nonresidents.

 3+3 Program

-Questions about how to structure your undergraduate studies to participate in the 3+3 Program should be directed to your undergraduate program advisor.
+Questions about how to structure your undergraduate studies to participate in the 3+3 Program should be directed to your undergraduate advisor.

-Interested students must apply to the law school during their third year of undergraduate study, and their application must be complete by the regular deadline of April 1, 2024, in order to be considered for admission under the 3+3 Program.
+Interested students must apply to the law school during their third year of undergraduate study, and their application must be complete by the regular deadline of April 1 in order to be considered for admission under the 3+3 Program.
 3+3 applicants are subject to the same entrance standards as traditional first-year applicants, and any offer of admission is contingent upon continued undergraduate academic performance.

 Transfers & Visitors